dbaron/declarative-partial-updates/patching-explainer.md

 Note that the HTML sanitizer works closely with the HTML parser, so it shouldn't need additional buffering/streaming support as part of the API.

 In addition, [Trusted types](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API) would need streaming support in its policy, potentially by injecting a `TransformStream` into the patch.
 See https://github.com/w3c/trusted-types/issues/594.

-## Enhancement - replace range instead of whole contents
-Some use cases for out of order streaming require replacing parts of the element's children but not other parts, e.g. adding `<meta>` tags to the `<head>` or replacing only some `<option>`s in a `<select>`.
-To achive that, the script and HTML APIs would receive an optional children range to replace, e.g. by having `patchstartafter` and `patchendbefore` attributes, and also allow similar options in the various JS APIs.

 ## Enhancement - JS API for interleaved patching
 In addition to invoking interleaved patching as part of the main response, allow parsing an HTML stream and extracting patches from it into an existing element: